nbatra22/syntrillo-docs/README.md

 Each folder include a dot env file `.env` with api keys generated in Healthie > Settings

+These files are local files, not stored in the repository.

 ```
 API_KEY='xxxx'
 ORGANIZATION='staging'  # 'staging' or 'production'